Localization with Crowdin¶

 Translate text once that is used in different versions and parts of the software.

 Let machines do the first pass and then human-translators can edit the suggestions.

-Translation memory: we can reuse existing translations, no matter if done for the TYPO3 Core or an extension.
+We can reuse existing translations, no matter if done for the TYPO3 Core or an extension.

-There are basically two cases, where you can provide a helping hand:
+There are basically two cases where you can provide a helping hand: